 - Windows 11: How To Check if Your PC is Compatible For Upgrade

 If your computer is not older than 5-6 years, then you should see the TPM 2.0 and secure boot features in the UEFI/BIOS.
 All the newer laptops and motherboards are equipped with trusted platform modules and UEFI.

-Open the BIOS menu and find the TPM option under the CPU configuration settings and enable the feature; if your CPU supports overclocking, then you will find this setting in overclocking profile.
+Open the BIOS menu, find the TPM option under the CPU configuration settings, and enable the feature; if your CPU supports overclocking, then you will find this setting in the overclocking profile.

 Secure boot can be enabled from the UEFI settings.

-1. Restart the PC and press “Del” key when you see the Asus/ROG logo.
+1. Restart the PC and press the “Del” key when you see the Asus/ROG logo.

-2. Go to Advanced > AMD fTPM or Intel PTT configuration page and enable “TPM device selection” option to “Firmware TPM”.
+2. Go to Advanced > AMD fTPM or Intel PTT configuration page and enable the “TPM device selection” option to “Firmware TPM”.

 3. Press F10 to save the changes and restart the PC.

 When TPM 2.0 and secure boot are disabled from the BIOS, you will get VAL 51 error while opening the game; you can follow the above guidelines to enable TPM 2.0 and secure boot to fix the error message.